k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for K2cloud on-prem K8s Installation.md

 * Verify that the host has outbound access to both GitHub.com and the K2view Cloud Manager in port 443 (https).

-* K2view should be provided with:

-  * The domain name of your environment.
+* K2view should be provided with the domain name of your environment.
-  * The Fabric Git project details that are going to be used.

 * Contact K2view and obtain: